GrammaticalFramework/gf-wordnet/README.md

 1. For those entries that are already checked it verifies that the grammar still produces the same linearization as the one in the treebank.
-If it does'n then the wrong linearizations are marked with `FIX:`.
+If it doesn't then the wrong linearizations are marked with `FIX:`.
 Either the grammar or the linearization for those entries needs to be fixed.

 2. For those entries that are not checked yet, it verifies whether the